sf-wdi-35/Introduction-to-DevTools/README.md

 As you can see I have lost my cats!!
 All three of them! and the elements page does not seem to be in the right place.

 ##### Find my cats!
-  Explore the Elements tab and go through the DOM and their styles to find the three cats.
+  Explore the Elements tab and go through the DOM and their  CSS styles to find the three cats.
 Change the CSS styles to make the cats stick on the page.

   Don't forget **not to refresh** the page or you will lose the changes.

 ## Source
 ###### Tool for debugging JavaScript and loading local files